How to Grow From Seed - Detailed Guide

 Chose a location in full to part shade for woodland species, part shade for most other species, with the exception of full sun for plants that need dry, sunny conditions.

-Seeds can be sown in 4’ rows across this bed and marked with long-lasting plastic label.
+Seeds can be sown in rows across the bed and marked with long-lasting plastic label.
 If there is a nearby source of weeds such as an old field or dandelion strewn lawn, cover bed with Reemay.

 Growing Ferns From Spores